jfmario/CSCIA591-VibeNotes1/README.md

 - User registration with username and password
 - User login and logout functionality
+- **Notes Management:**
+  - Create notes with title and content
+  - View all your notes in a grid layout
+  - View detailed note pages
+  - Notes are sorted by most recently updated
 - User profiles with custom descriptions and avatars
 - Avatar upload (supports PNG, JPG, JPEG, GIF up to 5MB)
 - Browse and view other users' profiles